elibroftw/blog.elijahlopez.ca/content/posts/anti-communism.md

 ## Authoritarianism

-Generalization intervensions as capitlism wanting to protect capital rather than a) national interests b) the pre-existing notion that communism would be bad.
+Generalization interventions as capitalism wanting to protect capital rather than a) national interests b) the pre-existing notion that communism would be bad.

 SSS blames capitalism for anything communism does that isn't stateless.
 Apparently the guerillas in South America are peaceful and aren't killing innocent civilians.
-It actually capitalism that is making the guerila groups kill innocent people.
+It actually capitalism that is making the guerilla groups kill innocent people.

-"All capitlists cry when China defends itself" 😂😂😂😂
+"All capitalists cry when China defends itself" 😂😂😂😂

 ### "Communism was actually popular"